Resolving Disputes and Approving Appraisal Records

 Charges for the copies are limited.
 The chief appraiser may not charge more than $15 for copies of material related to a residential property protest.
 The charge for materials related to one non-residential property is limited to $25.
-If the charge is less than these limits, the appraisal district must only charge the amount permitted by the Public Information Act.
+If the charge is less than these limits, the appraisal district must consult the Public Information Act because charges may not exceed the charges authorized by the Act.

 The ARB and chief appraiser may consider delivering Remedies, hearing procedures and information about the availability of data at the same time the ARB delivers the notice of hearing.
 The ARB must deliver the notice at least 15 days before the hearing, so if the notice of hearing is delivered on time, the materials and information will be delivered ahead of schedule.
 One mailing thus ensures compliance with both laws.